hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ## Conclusion

-The source code for this article is available [over on GitHub](https://github.com/blog-source/spring-data-jpa-projections).
+The source code for this article is available [over on GitHub](https://github.com/blog-source/spring-data-jpa-projections){:target="_blank" rel="noopener"}.

 ---